relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Reconstruction method

 where

 is the magnification matrix at $\boldsymbol{\theta}_{in}^{\prime}$, and

-is magnification of the corresponding image as well.
-It is important to have into account that approximation \eqref{eq: lens equation expansion} holds as long as the predicted images are as close as possible to the observed ones.
+is magnification the of the corresponding image as well.
+It is important to take into account that the approximation \eqref{eq: lens equation expansion} holds as long as the predicted images are as close as possible to the observed ones.

-Is has been shown that only the magnification $\mu_{in}$ is enough to account for this correction (e.g. \cite{bradac2005reco2}).
+It has been shown that only the magnification $\mu_{in}$ is enough to account for this correction (e.g. \cite{bradac2005reco2}).
 We stick to this for the reconstructions presented in this work.
-Nevertheless, due to the nature of this reconstruction method, considering only the magnification (at least for our implementation) can lead to a divergent solution; the method may becomes numerically unstable.
+Nevertheless, due to the nature of this reconstruction method, considering only the magnification (at least for our implementation) can lead to a divergent solution; the method may become numerically unstable.
 For instance, considering $\mathcal{M}_{in}$ as a hole helps to control the impact of $\mu_{in}$ making the reconstruction more stable, with the cost of losing some accuracy around the mass peaks.
 Now, the implementation of either $\mu_{in}$ or $\mathcal{M}_{in}$ introduce nonlinearities on \eqref{eq: system of linear equations}, so that they are not explicitly written in terms of $\psi_j$.
 Instead, they are computed from the last $\psi$ that is known, and are manipulated as constant terms.

 With respect to $\braket{\boldsymbol{\beta}_i}$, one can compute it in the same way as $\mu_{in}$ and $\mathcal{M}_{in}$ are computed (as it is done in e.g. \cite{bradac2005reco, bradac2009cosmictelescope}).
-However, at least for our implementation this approach is not effective, since when either $\mu_{in}$ or $\mathcal{M}_{in}$ is included the reconstruction shows the tendency to produce an overestimation of $\kappa$, close to some of the grid's corners, and it cannot be effectively solved simply by considering a wider region for the reconstruction or changing the grid's size.
+However, at least for our implementation this approach is not effective, since when either $\mu_{in}$ or $\mathcal{M}_{in}$ is included the reconstruction shows the tendency to produce an overestimation of $\kappa$, close to some of the grid corners, and it cannot be effectively solved simply by considering a wider region for the reconstruction or changing the grid size.
 This problem is solved by explicitly writing the components of $\braket{\boldsymbol{\beta}_i}$ in terms of $\psi_j$ as

 from which we have that

 and